Please see the attached document for contact details and procedure in relation to palliative care and/or looking after some one who is palliative:

 - does not require a doctor to report the fact that death has occurred

-- does require the doctor who attended the deceased during the last illness to issue a certificate detailing the cause of death
+- does require the doctor who attended the deceased during the last illness to issue a certificate detailing the likely cause of death not the fact of death.

 1. The family should telephone the doctor ( GP or out of hours doctor) or appropriately trained nurse or Paramedic who will visit to confirm that death has taken place.